cisco-262/DomainInspector/docs/README.md

 The report can help identify missing, unexpected, or incomplete public DNS configuration.

-Domain Health Inspector reads public DNS data.
+Domain Checker: DNS & SSL reads public DNS data.
 It does not request access to your DNS provider account.

 ### HTTP and HTTPS Analysis